 The pork comes out tender and juicy and is always a hit with the family, even our young boys ask for seconds.
 Serve it with roasted potatoes and brown butter green beans, and you’ll have a delicious meal.

 A roasted pork tenderloin is easy to make and adding a flavorful glaze makes it a beautiful dish to serve your guests.
-And you won't need to spend a lot of time in the kitchen because you can roast the tenderloins and make the glaze all in about 30 minutes.
+And you won't need to spend a lot of time in the kitchen.

 Maple syrup comes in a range of grades based on color and translucency.
 I like to use Grade B—the darkest maple syrup—for cooking because the flavor is more robust.
 Grade A Dark Amber will also work in this recipe.